TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 **Microcontroller Unit (MCU) Approach:**

 &nbsp; &nbsp; &nbsp; &nbsp;An MCU is essentially a small computer on a single chip.
 It is designed to manage specific tasks within an embedded system without requiring a complex operating system.
-MCUs integrate processing, memory and input/output (I/O) peripherals-including timers, counters and analog-to-digital converters (ADCs)-into one efficient and cost-effective standalone unit \[3\].
+MCUs integrate processing, memory and input/output (I/O) peripherals—including timers, counters and analog-to-digital converters (ADCs)—into one efficient and cost-effective standalone unit [3].
 They are ideal for directly interfacing with sensors monitoring system health.
-Other advantages, including low power consumption, minimal heat generation, and immediate startup make MCUs well-suited for field-deployable systems and user interfacing.
+Other advantages, including low power consumption (~0.08W), minimal heat generation, and immediate startup make MCUs well-suited for field-deployable systems and user interfacing.

 &nbsp; &nbsp; &nbsp; &nbsp;Despite their advantages, MCUs have significant limitations.
 Their limited processing power and memory restrict their ability to perform complex tasks simultaneously, such as real-time TEC computation and rendering ionospheric models.
-Multi-tasking capabilities are also constrained.
-Running sensor monitoring, system control, data logging, and TEC computations can quickly exceed an MCU's resources.
+Unlike SBCs capable of multi-core GHz processing and gigabytes of memory, MCUs typically provide only a few hundred MHz and kilobytes to megabytes of memory, limiting their suitability for concurrent numerical and graphical workloads.
+Running sensor monitoring, system control, data logging, and TEC computations can quickly exceed an MCU’s resources.
 Additionally, while MCUs excel at low-level interfacing, they generally lack the high-level software ecosystem and modular expansion options needed to support advanced user-driven expansions.

 &nbsp; &nbsp; &nbsp; &nbsp;MCUs are excellent for analog sensor interfacing and low-level processing operations.
 However, MCUs alone are insufficient for handling the computationally intensive, modular, and expandable requirements of Team 6's prototype.
 Their limited number of I/O ports and communication interfaces restrict the ability to support multiple peripherals and expansion modules simultaneously.
 This makes them unsuitable as the primary processing platform.